Verification: d74e5bf16d135a91

 What Shines

-Stronger momentum; more dramatic tension; stakes higher, character arcs (friendship, betrayal) begin to crack open; visuals and direction more confident.
+Stronger momentum is established; dramatic tension increases; stakes are higher, and character arcs (friendship, betrayal) begin to unfold; visuals and direction exhibit greater confidence.

-More subplots compete for attention; some character motivations not as fleshed out.
-Some scenes feel indulgent.
+More subplots compete for attention; some character motivations lack depth.
+Certain scenes feel indulgent.

 [Episode 5]